cybertec-postgresql/pgwatch/docs/tutorial/docker_installation.md

 ## Building custom Docker images

-For custom tweaks, more security, specific component versions, etc one could easily build the images themselves, just a Docker installation is needed.
+For custom tweaks, more security, specific component versions, etc. one could easily build the images themselves, just a Docker installation is needed.

 ## Interacting with the Docker container

--   If to launch with the `PW_TESTDB=1` env. parameter then the pgwatch configuration database running inside Docker is added to the monitoring, so that you should immediately see some metrics at least on the *Health-check* dashboard.
+-   If launched with the `PW_TESTDB=1` env. parameter then the pgwatch configuration database running inside Docker is added to the monitoring, so that you should immediately see some metrics at least on the *Health-check* dashboard.

--   To add new databases / instances to monitoring open the administration Web interface on port 8080 (or some other port, if re-mapped at launch) and go to the */dbs* page.
-Note that the Web UI is an optional component, and one can managed monitoring entries directly in the Postgres Config DB via `INSERT`-s / `UPDATE`-s into `"pgwatch.monitored_db"` table.
+-   To add new databases / instances to monitoring open the administration Web interface on port 8080 (or some other port, if re-mapped at launch) and go to the *SOURCES* page.
+Note that the Web UI is an optional component, and one can manage monitoring entries directly in the Postgres Config DB via `INSERT` / `UPDATE` into `"pgwatch.monitored_db"` table.
 Default user/password are again `pgwatch/pgwatchadmin`, database name - `pgwatch`.
 In both cases note that it can take up to 2min (default main loop time,